LongKim11/LongKim11/README.md

 🧘‍♂️ **Outside of coding**:
 - 🎧 I vibe to music like it’s the soundtrack of my life
-- ⚽ I love sports because that’s where I get to shine
+- ⚽ I love sports because I am Cristiano Ronaldo
 - 🎮 I game with friends — mostly for laughs, not wins

 ## 🌐 Socials: